shaonghosh/GWXtreme/docs/index.rst

-* **From piecewise values:** In `Read et al`_ the authors presented a technique of modeling equation of state of neutron stars using a four parameter polytropic models.
-Thee four parameters include the log of the pressure at a given density (logp1), and three adiabatic indices (Gamma1, Gamma2, Gamma3) that quantifies the steepness of the variation of pressure as a function of density at different regimes of the neutron star densities.
+* **From piecewise values:** In `Read et al`_ the authors presented a technique of modeling the equation of state of neutron stars using a four parameter polytropic model.
+The four parameters include the log of the pressure at a given density (logp1), and three adiabatic indices (Gamma1, Gamma2, Gamma3) that quantifies the steepness of the variation of pressure as a function of density at different regimes of the neutron star densities.
 GWXtreme also